Accelerating Multimodal Large Language Models via Dynamic Visual-Token Exit and the Empirical Findings: Introduction

-To gain insights into visual redundancy in MLLMs, we first conduct extensive empirical studies about the attention behaviors of MLLMs, and summarize three main stages of their inference, as illustrated in Fig.\ref{Fig_motivation}.
+In this paper, we are dedicated to understand how MLLMs use visual tokens and how they behave during multimodal reasoning.
+To approach this target, we conduct extensive empirical studies about the attention behaviors of MLLMs, and observe and summarize three main stages of their inference, as illustrated in Fig.\ref{Fig_motivation}-Left.
 At the first stage, an MLLM quickly accomplishes the exchange of multimodal information at its shallow layers, which we term \emph{(i) \textbf{early fusion}}.
-Afterwards, this information exchange fades away, and the self-attention between tokens of the same modality becomes the main activity in the second stage, termed \emph{(ii) \textbf{intra-modality modeling}}.
-At the last stage, the visual tokens will resume the information propagation to the text tokens, and this process will continue until the end of inference, and we term it \emph{(iii) \textbf{multimodal reasoning}}.
-Through extensive comparisons, we reveal that these observed behaviors of MLLMs are generalized across different models \cite{llava-1.5, VILA, EAGLE, InternVL1} and tasks \cite{vqav2, gqa, textvqa, mm-vet, mmbench}, as shown in our experimental section.
+Afterwards, this information exchange decreases, and the tokens primarily engage in intra-modal interactions, termed \emph{(ii) \textbf{intra-modality modeling}}.
+At the last stage, visual tokens will resume the information propagation to the text ones, and this process will continue until a certain layer, and we term it \emph{(iii) \textbf{multimodal reasoning}}.
+Through extensive comparisons, we reveal that these observed behaviors of MLLMs are common across different models \cite{InternVL1, VILA, llava-1.5, EAGLE} and tasks \cite{vqav2, mmbench, mm-vet}.

-Behind these general behaviors of MLLMs, we also observe interesting findings directly related to visual redundancy.
-As summarized above, the visual tokens will continue to diffuse their semantics to the text ones at the multimodal reasoning stage, while its self-modeling also often plays at the same time.
-However, we find that this cross-modal interaction in fact barely contributes to multimodal reasoning after some layers.
-In other words, multimodal reasoning basically acts within text tokens when the text tokens receive enough visual semantics.
-For instance, dropping all visual tokens at some top layers of MLLMs barely impedes the prediction and also makes not obvious changes to the self-attention patterns of text tokens, as shown in our experimental section.
-Overall, these results imply that visual tokens can in fact exit at a certain layer of MLLMs without affecting the following reasoning.